 You can take out a personal loan for just about anything.
 The money is given to you in a lump sum, and you make monthly payments over a fixed term.
 The loan is typically unsecured, so you do not have assets at risk if you do not pay.

 Many consumers get a personal loan to consolidate the debts they owe, so they have a lower rate and just one monthly payment.
-A personal loan to consolidate your consumer debts usually involves paying off all credit cards and other consumer loans with the proceeds of the new loan.
+A fixed rate loan to consolidate your consumer debts usually involves paying off all credit cards and other consumer loans with the proceeds of the new loan.
+In 2024 these unsecured debt consolidation loans have become very popular.

-Taking out a personal loan to consolidate the debts you owe can keep all credit accounts in good standing so you can keep a high credit score.
-If you stay caught up on credit card payments, it can help your credit in the future.
+Taking out a personal loan to consolidate credit card debt that you owe can keep all credit accounts in good standing so you can keep a high credit score.
+If you stay caught up on credit card payments, getting a debt consolidation loan can help your credit history in the future.
+When comparing lenders always ask for the APR, closing costs and debt consolidation loan rates.

 What Are the Advantages of a Personal Loan to Consolidate Your Debts?